barryclark/jekyll-now/_posts/2016-5-18-Oh-oh-oh-Data-No-OData.md

 Ok, I am back.
 Microsoft wouldn't be Microsoft if they haven't made a library for such cases.
 The library is called [RESTier](https://github.com/OData/RESTier).
 But as everything in Microsoft it is now in the development stage and it's quite buggy.
 I hope that the version 0.5 will be more or less stable for production use.

 But there is a big problem with these frameworks.
-This mega-boom tools that do all work instead of you are harassing our brain.
+This mega-boom tools that do all work instead of us are harassing our brain.
 Of course, there are many powerful tools that make our life easy, but some tools harm us.

 #### `OData` isn't very complex to use a 3-rd party tool.